-I've been living in Taichung City since the year 2000, so I know the place like the back of my hand and I can surely help you discover the best museums, temples, markets, hotels, restaurants, parks, shopping areas, and nightlife spots in town.
+I've been living in Taichung City since the year 2000, so I know the place like the back of my hand and I can surely help you discover the best museums, temples, markets, hotels, restaurants, parks, shopping areas, nightlife, and other great attractions in town.

 The two main reasons why I've lived in Taichung for so long, are the weather and relative proximity to everything in Taiwan.